Recession: Type or shape

-Front end of a recession
+Front end

-Describes the early stages of an economic downturn with emerging negative trends across key economic sectors before a full-blown deepening recession is officially declared.
-Characteristics: Indicators like GDP growth, employment rates, and consumer spending start to decline.
+The front end refers to the early stages of an economic downturn with emerging negative trends across key economic sectors before a full-blown deepening recession is officially declared.

+Indicators like GDP growth, employment rates, and consumer spending start to decline.
 A decline in overall demand causes a slowdown in economic activity.
 Falling consumer confidence, falling retail sales and reduced business investment are common signs that indicate the beginning of a recession.
-This phase of the economic cycle can also be marked by slowing economic growth with factors like declining corporate profit margins (due to lower sales and increased costs), weakening business investment, falling industrial production (continued decline in overall manufacturing hours worked) and a deteriorating sluggish labor market (layoffs becoming more common, e.g. falling private payrolls, declining small business household employment), slower payroll growth, wage stagnation or decline and a housing market slowdown as real estate buyers in the housing sector become more cautious (followed by declines in home sales, slowing building permits and falling home prices).
-In financial markets some investors may become more risk-averse and bond yields may rise thereby making it more expensive for companies to borrow money, causing some businesses to struggle to meet their financial obligations.
+This phase of the economic cycle can also be marked by slowing economic growth, with factors like declining corporate profit margins (due to lower sales and increased costs), weakening business investment, falling industrial production (continued decline in overall manufacturing hours worked), and a deteriorating sluggish labor market (layoffs becoming more common, e.g. falling private payrolls, declining small business household employment), slower payroll growth, wage stagnation or decline, and a housing market slowdown as real estate buyers in the housing sector become more cautious (followed by declines in home sales, slowing building permits and falling home prices).
+In financial markets, some investors may become more risk-averse, and bond yields may rise, thereby making it more expensive for companies to borrow money, causing some businesses to struggle to meet their financial obligations.

-Summary: The front end of a recession refers to the initial phase or onset of a recession.
-It typically is a period of increasing economic stress (job losses often appear early on), significant uncertainty and precedes the official recognition of a recession (the technical definition of a recession is two or more consecutive quarters of negative GDP growth), signaling that the economy is transitioning toward contraction, even before the full effects are felt or officially declared.
-Early warning indicators can be rising inflation (potential for tighter monetary policy), widening credit spreads (tightening lending standards, strained private sector lending), rising credit delinquencies and an inverted yield curve (market expectation of much lower growth ahead, a historically reliable predictor of an approaching recession).
+The front end of a recession refers to the initial phase or onset of a recession.
+It typically is a period of increasing economic stress (job losses often appear early on) and significant uncertainty, and precedes the official recognition of a recession (the technical definition of a recession is two or more consecutive quarters of negative GDP growth), signaling that the economy is transitioning toward contraction, even before the full effects are felt or officially declared.
+Early warning indicators can be rising inflation (potential for tighter monetary policy), widening credit spreads (tightening lending standards, strained private sector lending), rising credit delinquencies, and an inverted yield curve (market expectation of much lower growth ahead, a historically reliable predictor of an approaching recession).
 Recessions especially in the U.S. are typically "preceded by a rising debt service ratio for the private sector".

-Some economists also consider a rising 3-month average unemployment rate above the prior year's average as an early recession signal that can precede a formal recession declaration (this is often referred to as the Sahm Rule.).
+Some economists also consider a rising 3-month average unemployment rate above the prior year's average as an early recession signal that can precede a formal recession declaration (this is often referred to as the Sahm rule).
 The Conference Board's Leading Economic Index (LEI) can also provide an early recession indication.
 Other "soft" consumer signals also tend to appear in everyday life before official statistics catch up, like slower travel (e.g. fewer flights).
-More early warning indicators can be found in the section "Predictors" Recession#Predictors.
-Identifying the front end of a recession is crucial for policymakers as it gives more room to act early and thereby allows for early intervention to potentially mitigate the impact of a recession before the downturn deepens.
+Identifying the front end of a recession gives policymakers more room to act early and allows for early intervention to potentially mitigate the impact of a recession before the downturn deepens.

 The table below illustrates the progression toward recession.
 Each column represents a distinct phase in the economic cycle.